-- (g) Penalties cumulative.
-Each penalty imposed under this section is in addition to any other penalty imposed under this section. - (h) The provisions set forth in Metro Code Chapter 2.03 do not apply with respect to any penalty that maybe be assessed under this chapter or the Personal Income Tax Law.
+- (h) Penalties cumulative.
+Each penalty imposed under this section is in addition to any other penalty imposed under this section. - (i) The provisions set forth in Metro Code Chapter 2.03 do not apply with respect to any penalty that maybe be assessed under this chapter or the Personal Income Tax Law.
 [Ord.
-23-1492.]
+23-1492; Ord.
+23-1503.]